YukidouSatoru/sphia/docs/en/usage.md

 Groups have two properties: name and subscription.
 The group name cannot be empty.
 If you want to get the server from the subscription, the subscription cannot be empty.
 Please do not put non-subscription nodes in the subscription group, otherwise these nodes **will be deleted** when updating the subscription.

+Groups have an option: get subscription.
+You can enable this option, and Sphia will automatically get the subscription after adding the group.

 ## Server